 Physician Quality Reporting System

-The Physician Quality Reporting System (PQRS) is a program under the Centers for Medicare and Medicaid Services (CMS).
+The Physician Quality Reporting System (PQRS) is a program under the Centers for Medicare & Medicaid Services (CMS).
 PQRS is designed to promote reporting of quality information by eligible professionals (EPs).
-EPs who do not satisfactorily report 50% performance on at least nine quality measures in three domains for the January 1, 2015 - December 31, 2015 reporting period, will be subject to a 2.0% negative payment adjustment (penalty) in their fee schedule amount in 2017.
+EPs who do not satisfactorily report 50% performance on at least nine quality measures in three domains for the January 1, 2016 - December 31, 2016 reporting period will be subject to a 2.0% negative payment adjustment (penalty) in the 2018 Medicare Part B fee schedule.

-In 2015 the STS National Database has once again been designated a Qualified Clinical Data Registry (QCDR) for PQRS reporting.
+The STS National Database has once again been designated a Qualified Clinical Data Registry (QCDR) for PQRS reporting in 2016.
 A QCDR is a CMS-approved entity that collects medical and/or clinical data for the purpose of patient and disease tracking to foster improvement in the quality of care furnished to patients.
-The data submitted to CMS via a QCDR covers quality measures across multiple payers and is not limited to Medicare beneficiaries or limited to measures within PQRS.
+The data submitted to CMS via a QCDR cover quality measures across multiple payers and are not limited to Medicare beneficiaries or limited to measures within PQRS.
 CMS will publish physician results on a select set of measures from the 2016 PQRS submission on the Physician Compare website.

-As a QCDR, STS cannot report for surgeons who are already enrolled in the Group Practice Reporting Option (GPRO) or as part of an Accountable Care Organization (ACO.)
+STS will not report for surgeons who are already enrolled in the Group Practice Reporting Option (GPRO) or as part of an Accountable Care Organization (ACO).

 STS will report to CMS all of the following measures on behalf of individual consenting surgeons:

-If you have questions, contact Donna McDonald, Senior Manager, STS National Database and Patient Safety, at dmcdonald [at] sts [dot] org or (312) 202-5842.
+If you have questions, contact Donna McDonald, Senior Manager, STS National Database and Patient Safety, at dmcdonald [at] sts [dot] org.